PabloJulianRial/calendar/README.md

    - Enter your co-worker's daily bounds.
    - Specify the desired meeting duration.

-5. **View Possible Meeting Slots**:
+4. **View Possible Meeting Slots**:
    - The program will display all possible meeting slots that fit the criteria.

 ## Project Structure

-- **MeetingScheduler.java**: Main class that handles user input and coordinates the scheduling logic.
+- **Main.java**: Main class combines all the other classes and methods to run the program.
+- **CalendarMeetings.java**: Provides structure for the calendars, which is a list of string arrays.
+- **Color.java**: Provides static variables that represent ASCII color codes.
+- **DailyBounds.java**: Provides structure to construct each calendar's starting and finishing times.
+- **Input.java**: Implements methods for the different inputs prompted to the user that collect information about the calendars.
+- **Scheduler.java**: Provides the methods to process the inputs to create the calendars, merge them, and find the available slots.
+- **Utility.java**: Converts military time to minutes of the day and vice versa.
 - **README.md**: This file, providing an overview and usage instructions for the project.

 ## Testing

-The project includes multiple test cases to demonstrate the working solution.
-Make sure to input various scenarios to see the flexibility and robustness of the scheduling logic.
+The project includes multiple test cases implemented with Junit in the package org.example.test.